prolike/GitLabelWizard/README.md

 GitLabelWizard is a tool designed to automatically create and delete GitHub issue labels upon the creation of a new GitHub repository.
 This is done by using a GitHub app ([GitLabelWizardBot](https://github.com/apps/gitlabelwizardbot)) and [Firebase](https://firebase.google.com/docs/functions/) Cloud Functions.

 ## GitLabelWizardBot Github App
 https://github.com/apps/gitlabelwizardbot

+## Background
+Originally we started this project on AWS Lambda where we almost finished a working product written in Python 3.
+Though, due to complications with local testing of Lambda and CircleCI implementation, we decided to move to Firebase, which meant that we had to rewrite our codebase to Javascript (Nodejs).
+We have included the old codebase [here](https://github.com/prolike/GitLabelWizard/tree/master/backup).

 ## Prerequisites
 ```